 Doesn’t it sound amazing?!

 Pip is an experienced gardener and began his career in silvicultural surveying (tree planting), specialising in soils.
-This led him to landscaping and horticulture, working for many years in France restoring landscape features and working on terroir systems for estates (studying all environmental factors that affect crops).
+This led him to landscaping and horticulture, working for many years in France restoring landscape features and working on terroir systems for estates (all environmental factors affecting crops).

 We’re very lucky to have him on board, and he is equally glad to be a part of it, ‘It is the most interesting and challenging project I have come across in my career!
 Nothing comparable has been done for many, many years and working towards creating gardens that will become an exemplar for wildlife friendly, sustainable horticulture is a privilege.’

 We simply cannot wait to see the finished results, and we hope the same goes for you too!
 Do keep an eye on our website and social media pages for updates and see the gardens for yourself when we open next year.

 Main image: Sunflowers © Keith Trueman